erikaduan/r_tips/03_tutorials/st-expectations_and_variance/st-expectation_and_variance.md

 # Introduction to expectation

-The expectation of variable X, or E(X), is the long term average of the random variable.
+The expectation of a random variable X, or E(X), is its long term average.

-When we have a list of numbers, for example a sample of plant heights, it is easy to calculate the expectation or the average using the following equation below:
+When we have a list of numbers, for example a sample of plant heights, it is easy to calculate the expectation or the average using the following equation:

 ![\\frac{x\_1 + x\_2 + \\: ... \\: + x\_n}{n} = \\frac{1}{n} \\displaystyle \\sum\_{i=1}^{n}x\_i = E(X)](https://latex.codecogs.com/png.latex?%5Cfrac%7Bx_1%20%2B%20x_2%20%2B%20%5C%3A%20...%20%5C%3A%20%2B%20x_n%7D%7Bn%7D%20%3D%20%5Cfrac%7B1%7D%7Bn%7D%20%5Cdisplaystyle%20%5Csum_%7Bi%3D1%7D%5E%7Bn%7Dx_i%20%3D%20E%28X%29 "\frac{x_1 + x_2 + \: ... \: + x_n}{n} = \frac{1}{n} \displaystyle \sum_{i=1}^{n}x_i = E(X)")